 Topics in Behavioral and Experimental Economics

 The purpose of the seminar is to critically discuss recent developments in Behavioral and Experimental Economics in a small group of advanced students.
-The course educates students to become critical consumers of current research in behavioral and experimental economics and aims at inspiring students for their own research projects.
+The course trains students to become critical consumers of current research in behavioral and experimental economics and aims to inspiring them to develop their own research projects.

-Participation in the first class is compulsory.
-You cannot participate in this course if you do not attend the first session (7.10.)
+Attendance at the first class is compulsory.
+You cannot participate in this course if you do not attend the first session.

 Successful completion of this course earns students 4 ECTS credits.